replab/replab/docs/docs/organization.md

 - `Laws`: abstract base class for the laws checking framework.

-## Pretty printing

-(Work in progress: should be improved! in particular to be able to control the amount of verbosity)

-Most all classes in RepLAB derive from the `Str` base class, which implements a `str` method that provides a text representation of a RepLAB object.

-RepLAB provides also a `strOf` function that calls the `str` method for instances of `Str`, and implements reasonable defaults for objects outside RepLAB (such as matrices / vectors).

-The `Str` class provides a default `disp` method.

-The default `str` method returns the content of the `description` property (if nonempty), or constructs a text representation.

 ## Structured sets

 Most classes in RepLAB describe sets of elements with additional structure.